HamGuy/claude-setup/README.md

 # Initialize in a specific directory
 ccsetup init /path/to/my/project

-# Initialize commands and agents globally for all projects
+# Initialize commands, agents, and MCP config globally for all projects
 ccsetup init --global
 ```